-Created in March 2020, The Pandemic Post is a print publication that donates all profits to mutual aid groups and organizations working towards social justice.
-Each issue takes on a distinct format—from a spiral-bound notebook exploring food to a calendar featuring art and poetry—allowing the content to shape its physical form.
-The identity system remains intentionally fluid, adapting to each issue’s unique character while maintaining a considered approach that honors both its subjects and readers.
+Operating from 2020 to 2023, The Pandemic Post was a print publication that donated all profits to mutual aid groups and organizations working towards social justice.
+Each issue took on a distinct format — from a spiral-bound notebook exploring food to a calendar featuring art and poetry — allowing the content to shape its physical form.
+The identity system was intentionally fluid, adapting to each issue’s unique character while maintaining a considered approach that respected both its subjects and readers.

-The identity confronts the virus head-on—placing it atop the logo’s I, acknowledging its weight on our collective consciousness.
-A traditional serif typeface anchors the design with quiet dignity, while the overall look and feel remains optimistic, reflecting the publication’s diverse submissions.
+The identity confronts the virus head-on by placing it atop the logo’s ‘i’, acknowledging its weight on our collective consciousness.
+A high-contrast typeface that simultaneously feels modern and historical anchors the design with quiet elegance, while the overall look and feel remains optimistic, reflecting the publication’s diverse submissions.

 The website continues the publication’s blend of polish and personality, incorporating the same expressive collage aesthetic as a natural extension of the print issues, with an aggressively bold green neon color that fully takes advantage of the digital space.
 It creates an inviting platform where visitors can explore featured organizations, browse online pieces, and purchase the publication with ease.